KolaJide/GitPractice/README.md

 OGUNTILE-CLI
-What do you intent to achieve? let's make  deal
+What do you intend to achieve? let's make  deal